-Our sluggish economy has virtually turned against the current lot of veterans who’ve served this country.
-With an unemployment rate nearing 30% for young veterans (18-24), it can seem as if the call for troop support is merely bumper sticker deep.
-But in times like these, everyone faces hardships – and in actuality, veterans hold a special place in the job market.
-Although the private sector isn’t bound to preferential treatment towards our service-members, federal and state agencies are.
+Even in a difficult economy, veterans hold a special place in the job market.
+Although the private sector isn’t bound to preferential treatment toward our service members, federal and state agencies are.
 Numerous options exist — the trick is, finding them.

 Feds Hire Vets